 It’s important to get timing and temperature right when making caramel, and this implies being vigilant.
 For small scale production of caramel, ensure that your heat source distributes heat evenly and monitor the caramelization process closely.
 This prevents recrystallization and burning the sugar.
 For medium to large scale caramel production, consider investing in automated caramel making equipment.

 Tell us about your production challenge

-Caramel making equipment for long and short caramel
+Caramel machines for long and short caramel

 The difference between these caramel types is in the amount of moisture present in each, and how much heat you use when cooking them.
 When making soft caramels, mix water (about a quarter of the sugar’s quantity) with sugar and transfer the syrup to a confectionary batch cooker.
 To make hard caramels, sprinkle sugar in a dissutator and cook over low heat (around 32 °C or 90 °F), stirring constantly to prevent burning.
-Special caramel making equipment is neither necessary nor recommended for small scale production, but for much more than that, investing in a batch or continuous caramel making machine would be a smart move.
-An electronic mixer is a good starting point as well.
+Special caramel making machinery is neither necessary nor recommended for small scale production, but for much more than that, investing in a batch or continuous caramel making machine would be a smart move.
+A high quality electronic mixer is a good starting point as well.

 Control the temperature to get good caramels